nolangray15/customer-discovery/README.md

 1. Navigate to a LinkedIn search page and add multiple companies to the filters
 2. Type in a job title or keyword into the title field.

-If there are any problems, feel free to reach out or create a GitHub issue and I'll try to get around to it.
+If there are any problems, feel free to reach out or create a GitHub issue and I'll try to get around to it (or submit a PR).